YugandharrPatil/ollama-next-docker-aws/README.md

 ### why is it super slow?

 LLMs need GPUs to crank out stuff(at a reasonable speed), but the computer i'm renting doesn't have one. (sponsor? 👉👈, just kidding)

-### how to use?

-for now, just git clone and run it on your localhost...

-### this is such a shit project

-i'm planning to package it as a docker container and use express in the backend so that the API call isn't serverless but serverfull, but let's see...